dj-wasabi/ansible-zabbix-agent/README.md

 ## Zabbix API variables
 These variables needs to be changed/overriden when you want to make use of the zabbix-api for automatically creating and or updating hosts.

+Host encryption configuration will be set to match agent configuration.

 * `zabbix_url`: The url on which the Zabbix webpage is available.
 Example: http://zabbix.example.com

 * `zabbix_api_create_hosts`: When you want to enable the Zabbix API to create/delete the host.
 This has to be set to `True` if you want to make use of `zabbix_create_host`.
 Default: `False`